COSC481W-2023Fall/SAIO/README.md

 # SAIO - Student’s All-In-One

-The only app you need for succeess in school!
+The only app you need for success in school!
 With note taking, flashcards, calendar, to-do lists, and more, you can do it all with **SAIO**!

+###Languages used
+Python 3.9
+Node 16.17.0
+JavaScript ES6
+Html 5
+CSS

+## Setup

+### Setup FastAPI Backend

+Make sure you have Python installed on your machine.
+Navigate to the “backend” directory.
+Create a python virtual environment using the command `python -m venv venv` Install all the required modules from the requirements.txt file using `pip install -r requirements.txt’.
+The Python dependencies for this project are:
+FastAPI
+pydantic
+  - 	python-dotenv
+  - uvicorn
+  - Motor

+Add the connection string to the .gitgnore file.
+Ask one of us for the connection string.
+To run the server, use command `uvicorn main:app`
+Once the backend server is running, open a browser and go to http:localhost:3000 to confirm.

+### Setup React Frontend

+Make sure you have Node and npm installed.
+Navigate to the “frontend” directory.
+The dependencies for the React frontend are: axios 1.5.0+ bootstrap 5.3.2+ react 18.2.0+ react-bootstrap 2.8.0+ react-dom 18.2.0+ react-scripts 5.0.1+
+web-vitals 2.1.4+
+Run command `npm start`.
+Once the server is running, open a browser and go to http:localhost:5000 to start using the app locally!

+### FastAPI

 ## team://localhost